jouni/j-elements/docs/pages/howto.md

 import './elements.js';
 ```

-> Using `from 'jelly'` results in importing all the components and utilities, unless you use a build tool that can do [“tree shaking”](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking) and remove the unused imports.
+> Using `from 'j-elements'` results in importing all the components and utilities, unless you use a build tool that can do [“tree shaking”](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking) and remove the unused imports.
 >
-> To avoid importing everything, use the explicit paths to the components and utilities, e.g. `from 'jelly/src/components/JAvatar.js'` and `from 'jelly/src/util/Portal.js'`.
+> To avoid importing everything, use the explicit paths to the components and utilities, e.g. `from 'j-elements/src/components/JAvatar.js'` and `from 'j-elements/src/util/Portal.js'`.

 ## Use